Thanatoz-1/Text-Technology/README.md

 ## Extension

-Django is a flexible framework and supports many database backends.
-In order to decide which database should we use, we have compared different databases efficiency, including MySQL, MongoDB and ElasticSearch.
+This module compares the write and read efficiency of three database types: [MySQL](https://www.mysql.com/), [MongoDB](https://www.mongodb.com/) and [ElasticSearch](https://www.elastic.co/).
+This comparison gives us insights as to which database backend we should plug in to the Django framework.

 A detailed report could be found [here](extension/README.md)